slatex/stextools/stextools/stepper/README.md

 will return a `SubstitutionOutcome` and a `SetNewCursor` outcome, which in turn are translated into a `FileModification` and a `CursorModification`.

+In some cases, the conversion to `Modification`s is not necessary and `CommandOutcome`s can be applied directly.

 A `CommandCollection` holds all commands that can be executed in a particular situation.